Colorado Memory Systems: Hewlett-Packard era (1992–1994)

-Colorado Memory Systems announced their intention to make an initial public offering in June 1992.
-On the day before they were to go public, however, Hewlett-Packard (HP) announced their plans to acquire CMS in whole for an undisclosed amount in September 1992.
-CMS had posted profit of $2.6 million on sales of $131.5 million in the most recent financial quarter before their acquisition by HP.
-CMS remained an independently managed subsidiary of HP for a couple years, from November 1992 to November 1994, before their management was overtaken by HP and the subsidiary relegated to a division of HP.
+Colorado Memory Systems announced its intention to make an initial public offering in June 1992.
+On the day before it was to go public, however, Hewlett-Packard (HP) announced its plans to acquire CMS in whole for an undisclosed amount in September 1992.
+CMS had posted profit of $2.6 million on sales of $131.5 million in the most recent financial quarter before its acquisition by HP.
+CMS remained an independently managed subsidiary of HP for a couple years, from November 1992 to November 1994, before its management was overtaken by HP and the subsidiary relegated to a division of HP.
 HP retained the Colorado Memory Systems name and Loveland headquarters for several years, until those headquarters were bought by Agilent Technologies, a spinoff of HP which acquired the latter's test equipment assets.
 Agilent eventually sold the building to the Thompson School District.

-Two disgruntled executives of CMS, unhappy with the acquisition by HP, founded ComByte, Inc., in 1993.
+Disgruntled executives of CMS, unhappy with the acquisition by HP, founded ComByte, Inc., in 1993.
 Beierwaltes himself exited retirement after CMS' acquisition to found OneStep Software in 1997.
 In 1998, he became the CEO of OnStream, a spin-off of Philips dedicated to tape drives and other data storage devices.